ggeorgovassilis/fauxjsp/README.md

 fauxjsp
 =======

-JSP implementation with fast page reloads that uses an interpreter rather than a compiler.
+JSP replacement implementation aimed at speeding up developing JSP-heavy web pages.
+It features fast page reloads by relying on an interpreter rather than a compiler.

 ## Another JSP implementation?

 In short:
 a. there aren't that many (I only know of one)
-b. it much faster for development and reduces application start times compared to the standard implementation
+b. it's much faster for development and reduces application start times compared to the standard implementation
-c. no memory leaks, more robust, more precise and helpful error messages
+c. no memory leaks, more robust, more precise and helpful error messages for syntax- and runtime errors
 d. extensible

 For most of you cool dudes JSP is horribly out of fashion, but I like using it for prototyping and [tagfiles](http://docs.oracle.com/javaee/1.4/tutorial/doc/JSPTags5.html).
 Sadly and surprisingly, not many people know about tagfiles despite them being a well-supported and mature technique for creating reusable web UI components.

-Starting a JSP-heavy application is slow because Tomcat's JSP implementation Jasper will first compile JSP and tagfiles to java source code, then to byte code and then to machine code.
-Also, when making changes to JSP files, the entire process has to be gone through again, which slows down development.
-At some point you'll even get unexplainable compile errors, class loading errors, run out of memory and the likes, you'll know you've had enough and you'll restart Tomcat.
+Starting a JSP-heavy application is slow because the widely used JSP implementation Jasper will first compile JSP and tagfiles to java source code, then to byte code and then to machine code.
+Also, when making changes to JSP files, the entire process has to be repeated which slows down development.
+At some point you'll even get unexplainable compile errors, class loading errors, run out of memory and the likes, you'll know you've had enough and you'll restart the servlet container.

 Fauxjsp implements a JSP interpreter and a servlet which reads JSP files and interprets them on the fly, skipping compilation altogether.
-This brings the benefit of instant page reloads, fast application start times and robustness (no classloader fiddling!) but, obviously, the generated JSP pages are slower under load than the standard implementation.
+This brings the benefit of instant page reloads, fast application start times and robustness (no classloader fiddling!) but, obviously, the generated JSP pages are slower under load than the standard implementation and thus fauxjsp shouldn't be used for production.

 Currently implemented features: